 - have a declared household income of £25,000 or less,

-- be on a full time course, paying full variable or new regime fees,
+- are on a full time course, paying full variable or new regime fees,

 - have a fee status of home or EU,

-- and not be on an ERASMUS placement or industry placement year.
+- are not currently on an ERASMUS placement or industry placement year.

 You do not need to apply for this support.
-All the relevant information is taken from the student finance form you completed and returned to Student Finance England/Student Loans Company when applying for maintenance and tuition fee loans.
-The University will base the allocation of bursaries on the following process and order:
+All the relevant information is taken from the form you completed and returned to Student Finance England or the Student Loans Company when applying for tuition loans.

-For more information, please contact the contact the bursaries team on email@example.com.
+For more information, please contact the bursaries team on firstname.lastname@example.org.

 Application form: Care leavers bursary 2017/18

-Application form for the foyer federation and supported accommodation residents bursary 2017/18 entry
+Application form: Foyer Federation and supported accommodation bursary 2017/18

 For further information on the support available to care leavers please visit the care leavers support homepage or download our leaflet.